CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/module1-exercise1.md

 ## Task 2: Deploy, configure, and connect the Azure Migrate appliance

-**Objective:** In this task, you will deploy the Azure Migrate appliance in Hyper-V and connect it to your Azure Migrate project.
+In this task, you will deploy the Azure Migrate appliance in Hyper-V and connect it to your Azure Migrate project.

 1. To connect to your on-premises environment, Click the **Start (1)** button, type **Hyper-V Manager (2)** in the search bar, and select **Hyper-V Manager (3)** from the results.
 You will access your infrastructure through Hyper-V Manager and connect to the Azure Migrate Appliance VM to begin the discovery process.